Skip to content

 GRPC Terminate GRPCRoute

-Please note that in case of Passthrough TLS mode, no TLS settings take effect as the TLS session from the client is NOT terminated at the Gateway, but rather passes through the Gateway, encrypted.
+In Passthrough TLS mode, TLS settings do not take effect because the TLS session from the client is not terminated at the Gateway, but rather passes through the Gateway, encrypted.

 For upstream connections, BackendTLSPolicy is used, and neither listener protocol nor TLS mode apply to the upstream TLS configuration.
 For HTTPRoute, the use of both Terminate TLS mode and BackendTLSPolicy is supported.
 Using these together provides what is commonly known as a connection that is terminated and then re-encrypted at the Gateway.